broadinstitute/gnomad_qc/docs/README.md

 # Documentation

-Documentation for gnomad is generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
+Documentation for gnomad_qc is generated using [Sphinx](https://www.sphinx-doc.org/en/master/).

 To build the documentation, run: